FTSE hit by weaker tobacco shares, geopolitical tension

 The blue-chip FTSE 100 index ended 0.3 percent lower at 6,728.44 points, with tobacco stocks, retailers and energy shares among the top decliners.

-A 0.9 percent fall in British American Tobacco and a 1.5 percent drop in Imperial Tobacco took the most points off the FTSE 100 index, after a Florida jury imposed punitive damages of $23.6 billion (18.7 billion pounds) against RJ Reynolds Tobacco Company.
+A 0.9 percent fall in British American Tobacco and a 1.5 percent drop in Imperial Tobacco took the most points off the FTSE 100 index, after a Florida jury imposed punitive damages of $23.6 billion against RJ Reynolds Tobacco Company.

 "Investors are concerned that if this verdict doesn't get quashed when it goes to appeal, then this could have severe implications for the entire industry," said David Battersby, an investment manager at Redmayne-Bentley.